simo1c/GateMeClass/manual/readme.md

 print(gate)

 ```
-Next, <u>GateMeClass_annotate</u> can be executed to the same dataset with the following:
+Next, *GateMeClass_annotate* can be executed to the same dataset with the following:

 ```
 res <- GateMeClass_annotate(exp_matrix,